shouya/thinking-dumps/lazy/README.md

 it behaves just like a function.
 It takes curried arguments, and results in a value with type `List`.

-In Loli, constructors *are* just lambdas, also they yield a value in the defined type.
+In Loli, constructors (with parameters) *are* just lambdas, also they yield a value in the defined type.
 We would call such values as 'typed-values' (V).

 In Loli, types are dynamic.
 So you don't need to specify a type variable when you are defining an ADT.